 5He went out again about the sixth and the ninth hour, and did the same thing.

-6And about the eleventh hour he went out and found others standing, and he says to them, ‘Why do you stand here idle all day?’
+6And about the eleventh hour he went out and found others standing, and he said to them, ‘Why do you stand here idle all day?’

-7They say to him, ‘Because no one has hired us.’
-He says to them, ‘Go also into the vineyard.’
+7They said to him, ‘Because no one has hired us.’
+He said to them, ‘Go also into the vineyard.’

-8“And when evening came the lord of the vineyard says to his foreman, ‘Call the laborers and pay them their wages, beginning from the last to the first.’
+8“And when evening came the lord of the vineyard said to his foreman, ‘Call the laborers and pay them their wages, beginning from the last to the first.’

 9And when those who were hired about the eleventh hour came, each one received a denarius.